pivoteur/biz/articles/transition.md

 Well, for things that translate 1-to-1, the transition isn't that hard to figure out.
-Case-in-point: I now have 4 pivots, equivalent to $20k, from the BTC+ETH pivot pool.
+Case-in-point: I now have 4 pivots, equivalent to $20k, from the BTC+ETH pivot pool moved from Avalanche, established now on Hedera.
 BTC and ETH are the same across chains.
 A similar transition will occur for the BTC+USDC pivot pool, as USDC, the USD cryptocurrency, is practically universal.